Κοινή χρήση μέσω

 mlops-stacks An advanced full stack template for starting new MLOps Stacks projects.
 See mlops-stacks and Databricks Asset Bundles for MLOps Stacks.

-Bundle templates use Go package templating syntax.
+Bundle templates use Go package templating syntax, which provide flexibility on the custom bundle templates you can create.
 See the Go package template documentation.

 At a minimum, a bundle template project must have:

-• A databricks_template_schema.json file at the project root that defines one user-prompt variable for the bundle project name.
+• A databricks_template_schema.json file at the project root that defines one user-prompt property for the bundle project name.
+See Template schema.

 {